RapidSoftwareSolutions/Marketplace-Google--Package/README.md

 ## How to get credentials:
 1. Go to the [Google API Console](https://console.developers.google.com).
 2. From the project drop-down, select a project,or create a new one.
-3.Enable the Google+ API service:
-3.1.
-In the list of Google APIs, search for the Google+ API service.
+3. Enable the Google+ API service.
-3.2.
-Select Google+ API from the results list.
-3.3.
-Press the Enable API button.
-4.When the process completes, Google+ API appears in the list of enabled APIs.
+4. When the process completes, Google+ API appears in the list of enabled APIs.
-5.In the sidebar under "APIs & Services", select Credentials.
+5. In the sidebar under "APIs & Services", select Credentials.

 ## Google+.getAccessToken
 Exchanging authorization codes for access tokens and refresh tokens.To limit exposure that could result from the loss of this token, it has a medium lifetime, usually expiring after an hour or so.